triitium/ESP8266_Environment_Sensing/README.md

 ## Notes

-* Ensure proper I²C connections for the BME688 sensor (SDA → D2, SCL → D1).
+* Ensure proper I²C connections for the BME688 sensor (SDA → D2, SCL → D1)
-* The HTTP POST function expects a server that can receive `application/x-www-form-urlencoded` data.
+* The HTTP POST function now sends data as **application/json**, so your server must be able to receive and parse JSON payloads